PabloRMira/sql_formatter/README.md

 * cannot parse your SQL queries into e.g. dictionaries
 * cannot validate your SQL queries to be valid for the corresponding database system / provider

+## How to contribute

+You can contribute to this project:

+* writing issues
+* contributing to the code basis

+### Writing issues

+If you find some bug or you think some new feature could improve the package, please write an issue going to [New Issue](https://github.com/PabloRMira/sql_formatter/issues/new/choose) and follow the instructions under the corresponding template

+### Contributing to the code basis

+We follow the [nbdev](https://github.com/fastai/nbdev) framework for the literate programming development of this project.
+So if you want to contribute, please familiarize first with this framework.
+Specially, we write our code, tests and documentation at the same time in jupyter notebooks.

+If you have not heard about `nbdev` yet and / or find the idea weird to develop in notebooks as it was the case for me, please watch the following youtube video first: [I like notebooks](https://www.youtube.com/watch?v=9Q6sLbz37gk) by Jeremy Howard, the creator of this wonderful framework.

+#### Setup the development environment
+Prerequisites to setup the development environment:
+* conda

+To setup the development environment:
+1. Clone the project and navigate into the project with your terminal
+2. Install our conda development environment running `conda env create -f environment.yml`
+3. Activate the python environment using `conda activate sql-formatter-dev`
+4. Run `nbdev_install_git_hooks`

+#### Development Workflow

+For development we follow these steps:
+1. Pick an existing issue and write in the comments you would like to fix it
+  * If your idea is not documented in an issue yet, please write first an issue
+2. Create a branch from `master` and implement your idea
+3. Before pushing your solution run first `make prepush` to make sure everything is allright to merge, specially our tests
+4. Make a pull request for your solution
+  * The pull request title should be meaningful, something like "[PREFIX] Title of the issue you fixed".
+Please try to use some of the following prefixes:
+    * [FIX] for bugfixes
+    * [FEA] for new features
+    * [DOC] for documentation

 ## Acknowledgements

 Thank you very much to Jeremy Howard and all the [nbdev](https://github.com/fastai/nbdev) team for enabling the *fast* and delightful development of this library via the `nbdev` framework.